Trece Martires

 The city was the provincial capital of Cavite until President Ferdinand Marcos transferred it to Imus on June 11, 1977.
-Despite the capital's relocation, the city still hosts many offices of the provincial government.
-According to the 2020 census, it has a population of 210,503 people, and an income classification of 1st class.
+Despite the capital's relocation, the city still hosts the majority of the offices of the provincial government and some national-level agencies.

 Etymology

-Trece Martires (Spanish for thirteen martyrs) is named after the Thirteen Martyrs of Cavite, a group of prominent Caviteños who were convicted of rebellion and executed by the Spanish colonial government on September 12, 1896, in the old port city of Cavite during the Philippine Revolution.
+Trece Martires, which is Spanish for "thirteen martyrs", is named after the Thirteen Martyrs of Cavite—a group of prominent Caviteños convicted of rebellion and executed by the Spanish colonial government on September 12, 1896, in Cavite Puerto (present-day Cavite City) during the Philippine Revolution.

 History

 Township

 Trece Martires started as one of the largest and most remote barrios of Cavite.
 Originally named Quinta or Quintana, it was part of the municipality of Tanza.
 The land was basically agricultural subdivided into cattle ranches and sugar farms, with less than 1,000 hectares, at the intersection of the present Tanza–Trece Martires–Indang Road (Tanza–Trece Martires Road / Trece Martires–Indang Road) and the Naic–Dasmariñas Road (now part of Governor's Drive).